Overview

 Bento tracks users individually.
 Company data can be stored as attributes but lacks the native hierarchy Userlist provides.
 For complex B2B SaaS with team-based products, Userlist's data model fits better.

-If you send many emails per user (onboarding sequences, feature announcements, etc.), Bento's unlimited model is more predictable.
+If you send many emails per user through onboarding sequences, feature announcements, and behavior triggers, model the real monthly message volume before choosing.

 AI and Email Creation